James7799/Projects/Sematic_segmentation_projects/apple_leaf_disease/README.md

-Semantic Segmentation Using Pre-trained and re-created and optimized model
+Semantic Segmentation Using U-Net and Re-created and optimized U-net model

 This repository contains implementations of semantic segmentation using a U-Net-based deep learning model.
 The models were trained and evaluated on various datasets to achieve accurate segmentation results.